simonepiaggesi/disene/README.md

 # DiSeNE: Disentangled and self-explainable node representation learning
-Code and data accompanying the ICLR submission.
 The code has been tested with Python 3.11.5.

 ## Repository structure
 ### Python scripts